 Do your homework

-The first step is to look for breeders who specialize in the breed you like.
+The first step is to look for breeders specializing in the breed you like.
 Depending on how common is the breed you are looking for, you may need to travel a significant distance to reach a breeder.
 Along with finding the breeders, make sure to read reviews and testimonials from people who have already worked with them.
 Other breed owners will often steer you in the right direction.

 Make an appointment with the breeder.